mvnaol2026/Gravity-Does-Not-Exist/EN/03_chapters_7-8.md

 They merely provide us with the "substance of space."
 Our task now is to understand how this substance is organized — why it exists under immense pressure, why it undergoes continuous vibration, and why specific regions of the cosmos foster the conditions for the birth of matter while others do not.

-This inquiry brings us to one of the most vital paradigms of the entire aol model: the concept of the Universe as an interconnected system of Mini-Universes—colossal cells of aol space, each governed by its own autonomous internal mechanics.
+This inquiry brings us to one of the most vital paradigms of the entire aol model: the concept of the Universe as an interconnected system of Mini-Universes — colossal cells of aol space, each governed by its own autonomous internal mechanics.

 **1. Inadequacy of the Concept of a Structureless, Infinite Medium**